danielWende/Find-The-Imposter-Rust-CLI-game/README.md

-# User Data Application
+# the find imposter cli game

-This is a Rust command-line application that allows you to manage user data and play a guessing game.
+This is a Rust command-line application that allows you to manage users and play a guessing game.

 ## Features